119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 Introduction

 If you’re thinking of scrapping your old car or selling parts separately, don’t overlook the transmission.
-It’s a valuable component due to its metal content.
-Even if it’s broken or non-functional, a vehicle transmission still holds solid scrap value in Canada’s recycling industry.
-The guide provides current scrap pricing for different types of transmissions, explains factors that affect prices, and outlines values for various provinces and municipalities.
+It’s a valuable component because of its metal content.
+Even if it’s broken or non-functional, a vehicle transmission still retains good scrap value in Canada’s recycling industry.
+This guide provides current scrap pricing for different types of transmissions, explains the factors that affect prices, and lists estimated values across various provinces and municipalities.

 Transmission Scrap Prices by Type (July 2025)

-Most vehicle transmissions are made from aluminum, steel, or cast iron, and scrap yards pay based on weight and metal purity.
+Most vehicle transmissions are made from aluminum, steel, or cast iron, and scrap yards determine payments based on weight and metal purity.
 Here’s a breakdown of average prices for manual, automatic, and CVT transmissions in Canada as of July 2025:

 Transmission Type Average Weight Scrap Rate per lb (CAD) Estimated Value Range